Support Frame STB

 With single-sided walls, the total concrete pressure must be transferred from the formwork into the structure or into the ground.
 Meva support frames offer a safe and economical solution with an anchoring system that is built into the foundation, the floor slab or the slab.

-- Foundations and floor slabs etc. must be able to resist the transmitted loads (a static calculation might be required).
+- Foundations, floor slabs etc. must be able to resist the transmitted loads (a static calculation may be required).

-- The dimensions of the anchors and the layout have to be planned in detail before the construction start.
+- The anchor dimensions and the layout must be planned in detail before the start of construction.

-- In order to avoid overloading the formwork, the support frames should be attached to the panels close to tie holes.
+- In order to avoid overloading the formwork, the support frames should be attached to the panels, close to the tie holes.